 It’s time for a #stopkillinghouseplants post!
 I hope my #stopkillinghouseplants series can help you end your stint as a houseplant serial killer.
 The first plant in my series is the: Oxalis Triangularis.

-Caring for the Oxalis is pretty easy, but some varieties of the plant can be considered a weed.
+Caring for the Oxalis is pretty straightforward, but some varieties of the plant can be considered weed.
 Even so, it is a popular perennial plant that often shows up on Instagram feeds and in gardening stores around St. Patrick’s Day.

 Oxalis is a large family of flowering plants in the sorrel family with close to 800 species.
 It is found in most areas of the world and is very common in Mexico, South Africa, and Brazil.
-The plant is sometimes referred to as a false shamrock because of the shape of its leaves but is not a member of the shamrock family.
+The plant is sometimes referred to as a false shamrock because of its leaves’ shape but is not a member of the shamrock family.

 Description: It is native to Brazil and known for its bold, beautiful colors that range from deep violet to crimson red.
 Oxalis is a mounding plant and can grow about 12 inches tall and wide.
 Some varieties spread quickly!